How do you improve your storytelling? These simple scripts will help you — in less than 15 minutes.

-Here’s an example by Kevin Rogers of a person you might recognise:
+Here’s an example by Kevin Rogers of a person you might recognize:

 “My name is Steve, I love computers but was fed up with the snail’s pace of commercial technology.
 So I created a user-friendly computer that processes information faster than anything else out there today.”

 Here’s the Rebel Yell Statement I wrote for this blog, Doktor Spinn:

-Imagine your organisation won the lottery, and money no longer is a primary motivator.
+Imagine your organization won the lottery, and money no longer is a primary motivator.
 You and your co-workers are now taken care of financially, and the brand has earned notoriety by having the winning ticket.

 Taking money out of the equation might seem counterintuitive for a business.
 But if you try this thought model for your company, you’ll find that some critical values fall out.

 So ask yourself this question:

 Here’s how I imagine this scenario for our agency Mad Science Digital:

 The right people would hand in their resignations, and the good people would stay.
 And I would do nothing to influence anyone’s decision.

 Great minds need time for reflection to grow stronger and happier, so we would have more vacation time than the usual industry standard.

 I wouldn’t go out on a frantic hiring spree with all that money, but instead, invest heavily in the people we already have.

 We would say no to working with clients if we don’t feel passionate about their business objectives.